K1 Science - Amy Ballard

 K1Art

 This class will introduce the basic elements of art.
 Using a variety of mediums, we will explore color, line, shape, and texture.
-Children are encouraged to express their creativity through weekly art journaling, projects, and guided drawing.
-Presenting their art pieces to the class will give each child the opportunity to share their ideas and stories through art. *Parents can send a paint shirt with their child, which can be stored in class throughout the school year.
+Students are encouraged to express their creativity through weekly art journaling and guided projects.
+Presenting their art pieces to the class will give each child the opportunity to share their ideas and stories through art, building confidence in themselves and their work. *Parents can send a paint shirt with their child, which can be stored in class throughout the school year.

 Material Cost: $25